lucascurtis1/NBASTATS/README.md

-# NBA Statistical analysis and data visualization in SAS and Python
+# NBA Statistical Analysis and Data Visualization in SAS and Python (in progress)

 ## SAS PORTION
 - Aggregated indivual player stats into team stats